 The right hand side of the 5.10 wall, towards the huge wet gully is still undeveloped, along with the extensive rock further right, including the prominent big sharp arete that is partially bolted, but has rebuffed efforts so far.

 Follow the directions in the main Owl's Cliff heading to get to the Oracle Boulders.
 From the uphill side of these boulders, traverse the hill side east for a few hundred feet then head up.
 This section is a little windblown as of 10/2010, but in a few hundred more feet @ N44.04235, W071.35912 you should be able to pick out a faint climbers trail heading up to the cliff..
 The base of the cliff is only about 10 minutes up hill.
 You will meet it at a tongue of slab @ N44.04298, W071.35908, the starting point of the routes "Well Balanced Owl" and "Zig-Zag".
 On your right, below the slab will be a large boulder with a flat top, a nice place for setting your stuff if climbing here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Right Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Right Cliff: